 And their clients?
 Pro bono work gives attorneys the opportunity to make their clients feel empowered and hopeful in situations that they thought were dire and hopeless.

 How can an attorney find pro bono work?
 It is usually as simple as a phone call to your bar association or local legal services agency.
 They know they are working with busy attorneys and have streamlined the process as much as possible to make it efficient and provide you with the necessary tools to help you get started.

 If a commitment to pro bono is not possible for your law firm in the near future, consider making donations to legal aid foundations this year in lieu of sending traditional holiday gifts to your clients.
 It shows your clients that you appreciate them while also helping the underserved access legal counsel.

-To discuss how to make the most of your firm’s pro bono program, feel free to contact me, Stephanie Holtzman, at firstname.lastname@example.org.
-You also can leave a note below to share your most-fulfilling pro bono experience.
+To discuss how to make the most of your firm’s pro bono program, contact Vivian Hood at firstname.lastname@example.org.